khoaguin/SAFER-Bench/README.md

 ![safer-bench-architecture](./docs/images/architecture.png)

+### Research Questions
+- How do we qualify data sources without having access to them?
+- How to remove a low-quality data source in the federation setting?

 ### Benchmarking Dimensions
 #### Baseline Comparison
 - Consider comparing against centralized RAG and simple federated approaches without approval mechanisms to quantify privacy-utility tradeoffs